 Is that enough?

-For the past 12 months, we have been analysing official UCAT ANZ questions, tricks, patterns, text style, wording and more to make sure that we pick up the subtleties and intricacies in how the UCAT ANZ exam is evolving.
+For the past 12 months, we have been analysing official UCAT questions, tricks, patterns, text style, wording and more to ensure that we pick up the subtleties and intricacies in how the UCAT exam is evolving.

 Using these insights on style, variety and difficulty for every section of the UCAT, we are steadily growing our UCAT question bank, maintaining quantity whilst not compromising on quality.

 Our release schedule for 2021 looks like:

 • 6,000 questions by the end of June 2021

 • 8,000 questions by the end of July 2021

 • 10,000 questions by the end of August 2021

 However, there is more to choosing a question bank than the highest number of questions.
 What about the...

 • Quality of the questions